yawenx2004/dart-cosc076/portfolio/README.md

 #### Environment 1: low wall 🚧
 Very quickly the advantages of RRT_unstuck behind to show up.
 Although RRT takes only half the time taken by RRT_unstuck to find a solution, this only applies when RRT is actually able to vault over the obstacle.
 In 60% of the trials RRT gets stuck behind the obstacle and begins to only grow points ad infinitum in the same tiny section of the search space.

+Below I've included example solutiosn from RRT and RRT_unstuck, as well as an instance of RRT failure.
+As we can see, RRT_unstuck can create unnecessary branches, resulting in longer runtimes.
+By contrast, RRT very stubbornly sticks to growing the tree from the vertex closest to the goal and therefore can lead to failure.

 ```
 | trial  | RRT                                 | RRT_unstuck                         |
 | ------ | vertices in tree | length of path   | vertices in tree | length of path   |